-“It should be close by from here…” she said searching around between people.
+“It should be close by here…” she said searching around between people.
 “There it is!”

 It was a small store filled almost to the brim with electronics and trinkets.
-Rei was gathering all the items we needed as I surveyed the items for sale.
+We made it inside and Rei began gathering all the items we needed as I surveyed the items for sale.
 Every item was different.
 I scrounged around a bit until something glowing caught my attention.
-I picked it up and examined it.
+I picked it up to take a closer look.

 Is this what I think it is?
 It looked like a little star in a tiny black vial.

 “Ah, I see you activated the firestar.”
 An alien woman said to me.
 Her skin was jet black and scaly, but she had soft, green, human eyes.
 “Those are rare.
 It’s one of the galaxy’s tiniest stars.
-It is said that if it resonates well with you, then when you die it will also burn out and be reborn anew for someone else to carry.”
+It is said that if it resonates well with you, when you die it will also burn out and be reborn anew for someone else to carry.”
 I held the firestar vial in my hand.
-It flickered for a moment and then it died out.
-“It seems you know someone who would resonate well with it.”
+It flickered for a moment and then it slowly burned out.
+“It seems your soul has connected with another who would resonate well with it.”

-I knew Kiko was the one who activated it.
-“How much?”
+I don’t know how, but I knew Kiko was the one who activated it.

 I wasn’t sure if that was a bargain or not but I wanted to get it for Kiko.

-After I paid for it I put it safely in my pocket, then I felt bad only getting something for Kiko so I continued to browse around for gifts for the others.
+Once it was paid for I put it safely in my pocket, then I felt bad only getting something for Kiko so I continued to browse around to find gifts for the others.

 I looked in a pile of scrap that I thought Tammy would find interesting and I found something else that caught my eye.

 It was small and rectangular and I could easily squeeze it in my fist, but what I liked about it the most was its color.
-It was mainly silver but also glowed like Tammy’s hair.
-I didn’t know what it was but it was pretty, so I decided to buy it for her since it reminded me of her.
+It was mainly silver but also glowed the same color as Tammy’s hair.
+I didn’t know what it was but it reminded me of her and was pretty, so I decided to buy it.

 It was harder to find stuff for Rei and Cashel so I ended up getting them memory flashers.
 They were rings that were able to capture an image and display it as a hologram or you could send it to another programmed ring, which is what I figured Rei and Cashel would do the most.

 Altogether I spent almost my entire allowance on gifts.
-I didn’t feel bad though, it’s not like I had anything to spend it on anyway.
+I didn’t feel bad though, because it’s not like I had any other reason to spend it.

-I helped Rei find the rest of the items to buy and we headed out to flag a ship to take us back.
+I helped Rei find the rest of the items to buy, then we headed out to flag down a ship to take us back.
 I was about to call one passing by, but she suddenly gasped and grabbed my arm pulling me aside.